THE 5 COMPONENTS OF READING

 The Solution: We go back to basics with auditory drills.

-What if they can read the words accurately, but they are robotic or slow?
+What if they can read the words accurately with the fluency assessment, but they are robotic or slow?

 The Issue: They likely need practice with automaticity.

-The Solution: Targeted repeated reading practice to build speed.
+The Solution: Targeted repeated reading practice to build speed and additional phonics instruction.

 At Holmes Tutoring, we don't guess.
 We assess.